code4lib/2020.code4lib.org/_posts/2020-03-08-A-journey-not-a-destination-towards-a-more-usercentered-library-discovery-experience.md

 length: 20
 slugTitle: a-journey-not-a-destination-towards-a-more-user-centered-library-discovery-experience
 abstract:
-title: A journey, not a destination&#58; towards a more user-centered library discovery experience
+title: A Journey, Not a Destination&#58; Towards a More User-Centered Library Discovery Experience
 ---
 When a user visits the library website, they typically have a specific information need.
 We offer users a host of tools and resources to resolve that need.
 However, there's often a fundamental misalignment between our resource-focused approach to wayfinding on the website ("databases," "course tools," "books," “special collections”) and the topic-focused way that users typically frame their need.
 In addition, those tools and resources are dispersed among data silos such as the website, catalog, and digital collections repository, making it difficult to discover resources without intentionally navigating to specific layers of the library’s discovery ecosystem.